cs456s25/labs/lab03/lab03_description.md

 A one-bit full adder will take in 3 one-bit inputs: two 1-bit inputs representing the digits to add and a one 1-bit `carry_in`.
 The full adder will have two outputs: a 1-bit `sum` and 1-bit `carry_out` that when used in conjunction with other one-bit adders will be the `carry_in` to the next more significant bit of the addition.

 ## Write Verilog for the one-bit full adder
 1. Write structural verilog for the one bit full adder.
-Name this module `full_adder` and saved to `lab_3`.
+Name this module `full_adder` and saved to `lab03_muxadd`.
-2. Create the 'schematic' and verify it is the correct circuit.
+2. Create the adder 'schematic' and verify it is the correct circuit.
 Recall `RTL analysis` -> `Open Elaborated Design`
 3. Edit your verilog if necessary.
 4. Once your verilog and circuit are correct get screen captures for your report.
 5. Using the template for a testbench shown below, create a testbench for your full_adder and run a simulation to show the adder working for all possible inputs.